 At first, people may have a runny nose or asthma for months or years or have sinus pain, followed by various symptoms, depending on which organs are affected.

 Doctors base the diagnosis on symptoms and results of a physical examination, blood tests, imaging tests, and biopsy.

-Corticosteroids are usually effective, but if a vital organ is affected, another drug that suppresses the immune system may be used.
+Corticosteroids in combination with another drug that suppresses the immune system may be used.